Linuxfabrik/monitoring-plugins/check-plugins/ntp-ntpd/README.md

 * Parses the active peer (marked with `*`) and extracts stratum, delay, offset, and jitter
 * Displays the full `ntpq -p` output for reference

-**Alerting Logic:**

-* WARN or CRIT if the NTP offset exceeds the configured thresholds (default: 800ms / 86400000ms)
-* WARN if stratum is >= `--stratum` (default: 6)
-* WARN if no NTP server is used, no NTP server is found, or only the LOCAL clock is used

 **Important Notes:**

 * `ntpd` is deprecated on RHEL 8+.
 Consider using `chronyd` instead.